supermarsx/smtp-burst/readme.md

 # smtp-burst
-Simple python script that sends smtp email in bursts using a independent processes for each send.
+Simple python script that sends smtp email in bursts using independent processes for each mail sent out.
 Used to test smtp capacity, handling and possible attack scenarios.
 Depends on `smtplib` and `multiprocessing`.

 ## Quick Start